udontur/turix/README.md

 - [ ] btop: GPU does not work
 - [ ] easyeffects: presets does not load declaratively
 - [ ] gtk: ultra large cursor due to fractional scaling
-- [ ] laptop: collision

 ### ✨ Features
 - [ ] laptop: Battery indicator script (libnotify)

 ### 🎇 Features that I have no idea how to add
-- [ ] Make zen declarative (thinking of copying the firefox profiles automatically)
+- [ ] Make zen configuration declarative (idea: make the zen profile partially declarative)

 ## 📑 Documentation
 See the [docs directory](docs).